 In June 2010, Rockefeller Group completed a lease with BASF North America for a 325,000 square foot build-to-suit headquarters project at The Green at Florham Park.
-The $100 million development would serve as the gateway to The Green, Rockefeller Group’s master-planned mixed-use development.
+The building would serve as the gateway to The Green, Rockefeller Group’s master-planned mixed-use development.

 0Reduction in outdoor water use